Cosimo Perini Brogi

 Varia

-I am a member of the EC-COST Action (CA20111) EuroProofNet, the IMT Extended MInD Group, the Association Computability in Europe, The Proof Society, the CLAI Lab for Computational Logic and Artificial Intelligence, the INdAM, GNSAGA Group.
+I am a member of the EC-COST Action (CA20111) EuroProofNet, the IMT Extended MInD Group, the International Research Network Logic and Interaction, The Proof Society, the Italian Chapter of the European Association for Theoretical Computer Science, the CLAI Lab for Computational Logic and Artificial Intelligence, the Association Computability in Europe, the GRIN - Italian Society for Informatics.

 About this site